shapeoko/Docs/content/tips.md

 #####Taps Are Brittle - Don't drop them on a cement floor.

 The tap has to be harder than the material it's tapping.
 Because of that hardening, it's brittle, as in easily broken.
 You want to avoid breaking the tap like you would avoid getting the plague.
-Use a proper T-handle (like the one included with your kit) to turn the tap.
-Don't use a wrench, locking pliers, or a vice. yeah, those last three will work, but you'll be playing with fire.
+Use a proper T-handle (such as the one included with your kit) to turn the tap.
+Don't use a wrench, locking pliers, or a vice.
+Yeah, those last three will work, but you'll be playing with fire.

 #####Lubricate - a little bit will go a long way.

 Lubricating will reduce the amount of friction produced while tapping, making the tap handle easier to turn.
 It could also aid in chip removal as there will be less friction keeping the chips in.
 You can use tapping fluid, motor oil, WD-40, butter, PAM, water, etc., or basically anything that's wet.
 You won't need a lot of whatever you chose.
-Whatever you choose, be careful to clean it up afterwards, especially if it's water-based which might create the possibility of corrosion.
+Whatever you choose, be careful to clean it up afterwards, especially if it's water-based which might create the possibility of corrosion, or oily which will stain the wasteboard.

 #####Take Your Time - this is not a race.